planetterp/PlanetTerp/README.md

 python manage.py runserver
 ```

 You'll probably want to create an admin user so that you can see the admin panel and other admin-only items.
 To do so, run `python manage.py createsuperuser`.
 You'll be able to log in using that user to your local planetterp site, and it will have admin permissions.
-Make sure you chose a password that's longer than 8 characters, or our client-side validation will reject it on the login page!
+Make sure you chose a password that's at least 8 characters long, or our client-side validation will reject it on the login page!

 #### Advanced Setup